Rahul Gandhi won in Wayanad due to 40% Muslim population: Owaisi

 Hopeful that Muslims get their place in the country, the Hyderabad MP said the community does not want to survive on anyone's alms.

 "The Congress leader [Rahul Gandhi] himself lost in Amethi and received victory in Wayanad.
-Isn't the 40% population of Wayanad Muslim?"
+Isn't the 40 per cent population of Wayanad Muslim?"
 Asaduddin Owaisi asked on Sunday as he addressed a public gathering in Hyderabad on Sunday.

 On PM Modi's 'Kerala dear to me' remark, Rahul Gandhi talks of a bias